WeChat: Russia blocks China's biggest messaging app

 Related: China's cybersecurity law slammed by rights groups and businesses

-In China, WeChat messages containing keywords mentioning sensitive topics like the Tiananmen Square of 1989 massacre or Tibet are blocked and censored.
+In China, WeChat messages containing keywords mentioning sensitive topics like the Tiananmen Square massacre of 1989 or Tibet are blocked and censored.

 In Russia, WeChat is just the latest casualty in Moscow's clampdown on international social media platforms.
 Last week, the communications regulator blocked Line (LN), Blackberry (BBRY, Tech30) and Imo messengers, according to Russian news outlet RT.
 In November, it banned LinkedIn, the social network for professionals that's owned by Microsoft (MSFT, Tech30).